Mom and dad were still arguing. Actually, it was more like dad was yelling and mom was just trying to keep him from doing something stupid.

 “—but I’m not sure how to get in touch with the Sloans.
 I know they’re at Ravil Manor, but I don’t know where that is.”

 “He hosted the Sloans when they were here.”

 “Could you?”
 Quinn made a big show of it, got her eyes to water a bit.
 “Oh, thank you so much, Briltasi!”

 “Don’t worry about it!
 I owe Daria a favor, so I’ll repay her by not making you owe me anything.
 Daria helped me by not telling anyone I’m dating Kavon.”
 Briltasi’s eyes suddenly got big.
 “Uh, ‘cause I’m not dating Kavon!
 And she didn’t tell anyone I wasn’t not dating Kavon, so… uh…”

 Quinn just smiled.
 “Oh, I had one more teensy question: do you know who hired Jane?”

 “You know, Daria’s friend?
 The artist?”

-“Oh yeah!”
+“Oh yeah, the menial!”
 She looked like she was trying to think.
 “I can ask Serjo Driler!”